 Why we follow him: Bill's tweets do a great job of pulling together all the disparate ties that blend to tell the story of climate change.

-Adam first burst into prominence as an environmental activist when he was elected president of the Sierra Club in 1996 at the age of 23, the youngest person to hold the seat.
-Since then he has widely spoken and written books about environmental activism and today runs sustainability for advertising firm Saatchi & Saatchi
+Who he is: Adam first burst into prominence as an environmental activist when he was elected president of the Sierra Club in 1996 at the age of 23, the youngest person to hold the seat.
+Since then he has widely spoken and written books about environmental activism and today runs sustainability for advertising firm Saatchi & Saatchi, oversees the launch of his startup Yerdle, a social platform for giving unwanted things away to your friends (and vice versa), and covers the environment for The Atlantic.

 Why we follow him: Adam does a good job of leveraging his extensive social networks into interesting Twitter conversations while sharing interesting news and retweets.